Research Opportunities for Engineering Undergraduates (ROEU)

 Award and Co-Sponsorship

-The first $500 award will be applied to awardees' student accounts in the Fall Semester; the remaining $500 will be awarded in the winter semester contingent upon awardees' satisfactory performance in the lab as determined by the faculty mentor.
-The department or faculty mentor may co-sponsor the award with additional funding, but the maximum College funding will be $1,000 per awardee per academic year.
+The first half of the award will be applied to awardees' student accounts in the Fall Semester; the remaining amount will be awarded in the winter semester contingent upon awardees' satisfactory performance in the lab as determined by the faculty mentor.
+The department or faculty mentor may co-sponsor the award with additional funding, but the maximum College funding will be up to $1,000 per awardee per academic year.